 MEDICAID PROVIDERS Sample Clauses

 MEDICAID PROVIDERS.
 For PROVIDERS approved to provide services under a Medicaid Program, the PROVIDER, once notified of the intent to terminate or the intent to invoke any other Medicaid sanction by the DEPARTMENT, may request an evidentiary hearing with the HSD/Medical Assistance Division.
-The PROVIDER must request, in writing, an evidentiary hearing within sixty (60) days following the effective date of the action.
+The PROVIDER must request, in writing, an evidentiary hearing within thirty (30) calendar days of the PROVIDER’S receipt of the notice of the proposed sanction.

 AutoNDA by SimpleDocs